aeternity/protocol/sync/p2p_messages.md

   - `Difficulty :: byte_array` - string representation of float that
     is the total difficulty of the chain.
   - `TopHash :: byte_array`
+  - `sync_allowed :: bool` - if the sender of this ping message is accepting synchronization messages.
   - `Peers :: [byte_array]` - list of shared peers

 Peers are serialized/deserialized in `aec_peer_messages`